Instructor Dashboard User Guide

 Display The display option allows you to toggle the course listing into either a grid of cards or a list view.

-Courses are organized based on their status on the current day.
+Courses are organised based on their status on the current day.

 Active The active courses tab contains courses that are currently in progress.
 If the current day is between a course’s start and end date, the course is considered active.